7706manoj/edtech-task-manager/README.md

 📘 EdTech Task Manager — Full Stack Application

-A role-based EdTech Task Manager where Teachers and Students interact.
-Students can create and manage tasks.
-Teachers can view student tasks but cannot edit or delete them.

-This project is developed as part of the Digit IT Solutions Internship Take-Home Assignment.

-🚀 Features Overview
-🔐 Authentication

-Signup / Login for both Teacher and Student

-Password hashing using bcrypt

-Secure authentication using JWT

-Role-based access control (Teacher / Student)

-🧑‍🎓 Student Features

-Create tasks

-Update task fields:

-title

-description

-due date

-progress (not-started, in-progress, completed)

-Delete tasks

-View all own tasks

-Filter tasks based on:

-Overdue

-Today

-Upcoming

-Between specific date ranges

-👨‍🏫 Teacher Features

-View all students assigned to them

-View all student tasks

-Cannot edit or delete student tasks (strict ownership rule)

-📅 Task Fields

-title

-description

-dueDate

-progress

-createdAt

-userId

-🏛 Project Structure
-EdTech-Task-Manager/
-│
+The EdTech Task Manager is a full-stack, role-based task management system designed for a teacher–student environment.
+Students can create and track their own tasks, while teachers can view the tasks of students assigned to them.
+The application includes authentication, task CRUD operations, secure access control, and date-based task filtering.
+This project is built as a structured full-stack application with a Node.js backend and a React (Vite) frontend.

+🚀 Features
+🔐 Authentication & Authorization
+- Signup & login for Teacher and Student
+- Password hashing with bcryptjs
+- JWT-based authentication
+- Role-based access control
+- Teachers cannot modify student tasks

+🧑‍🎓 Student Capabilities
+- Create new tasks
+- Edit task fields:
+    1. Title
+    2. Description
+    3. Due date
+    4. Progress (not-started, in-progress, completed)
+- Delete tasks
+- View all personal tasks
+- View all personal tasks:
+    1. not-started
+    2. in-progress
+    3. completed

+👨‍🏫 Teacher Capabilities
+- View all assigned students
+- View tasks created by their students
+- Cannot edit or delete any student task

+🗂 Project Structure
+EdTech_Task_Manager/
 ├── server/                       # Backend (Node.js, Express, MongoDB)
 │   ├── index.js
-│   ├── .env
+│   ├── package.json
 │   ├── config/
 │   │   └── db.js
 │   ├── models/